tednguyendev/nimble_challenge/README.md

 Besides that, we can distribute the crawl to multiple machines, and each server can have its own IP.

-Another way is to use the headless browser to run the Tor browser - the browser that can help its user browse the internet anonymously without exposing their IP.
+Another way is to use the headless browser to run the [Tor browser](https://www.torproject.org/download/) - the browser that can help its user browse the internet anonymously without exposing their IP.

 These are all the ways that are still very effective in protecting the application from being banned, although not as effective as using rotating proxies or scraping services.
-But since I think they are still third-party services(creating our own proxies may need tools and servers, using Tor means that we depend on Tor, or distributing the crawl may need more cloud servers ,...), I won't use them.
+But since I think they are still third-party services(creating our own proxies may need tools like [CloudProxy](https://github.com/claffin/cloudproxy), using Tor means that we depend on Tor, or distributing the crawl may need more cloud servers ,...), I won't use them.
 But if they are not and I can use them, please tell me; thank you!

 ### My approaches
-Not as effective as the earlier methods, I figured out that there are still ways to reduce the chance of the application being banned. s
+Not as effective as the earlier methods, I figured out that there are still ways to reduce the chance of the application being banned.

 If we can not have many IPs, we must be as human as we are when scraping the pages.

 The first method is to use random sleep(delay) time.